Updated October 15, 2019

 How You Can Access and Change Information

 AAOMS acknowledges that you have the right to access your Personal Data.
-Our Websites and Apps allow you to request, access, correct, amend or delete inaccurate data.
+Our Website allows you to request, access, correct, amend or delete inaccurate data.
 In case you request us to remove data, we will respond within a reasonable timeframe.

 Upon request, AAOMS will provide you with information about whether we hold any of your Personal Data.
 You can update or correct your Personal Data or remove it from our system by making a request to us at the contact information provided below.
 Requests typically receive a response within 30 days.
 If access cannot be provided within that time frame, we will provide the requesting party with an estimated date by which the information will be provided.
 If for some reason access is denied, we will provide an explanation of why access has been denied.